Meromorphic Hodge moduli spaces for reductive groups in arbitrary characteristic

 Therefore, the morphism $\Psi$ is $\bG_m$-equivariant for the standard action on $\hodge_G(C)$ and the $p$-th power of the standard action on $\text{Higgs}(C, (\Omega_{C/S}^1(D))^{\otimes p}).$ \end{proof}

 \begin{lemma} Let $G$ be a split reductive group satisfying properties (Em) and (Z).
 The $\bG_m$-action on the stack $(\hodge_{G,d})^{ss}$ induces a $\mathbb{G}_m$-action on its quasi-projective moduli space $M_{\mathrm{Hod}, G, d}^D$ constructed in \Cref{thm: moduli space for hodge general G}(2).
-Furthermore, there is an induced Hodge-Hitchin morphism
+Furthermore, assume that for each geometric point $\overline{s}$ of $S$, we have $p>h(G_{\overline{s}})$, then there is an induced Hodge-Hitchin morphism

 which is $\bG_m$-equivariant for the natural $\bG_m$-actions. \end{lemma}

 \begin{proof} Since taking the adequate moduli space commutes with flat base change \cite[Prop.
 5.2.9]{alper_adequate}, the projection